Assets inventory layouts

 The following video presents an overview of the Inventory view from the Snyk Web UI.

-Release status Risk factors on assets, Runtime discovered and Runtime last seen filters are in Closed Beta and available only for Snyk AppRisk Pro.
+Runtime discovered and Runtime last seen filters take their release status from the runtime integration for which they provide data and are available only for Snyk AppRisk Pro.

 You can filter the information for all the inventory layouts and use any of the available filters listed on the Assets inventory features page.